Shai1-Levi/Starship-rezilion/README.md

 # Introduction

-This is a Terraform configuration that sets up a Docker Container on an existing VPC with a configurable amount of VM instances.
+This is a Terraform configuration that sets up a Docker Container on a VM instaces, with a configurable amount of VM instances.
+Those VM's are running in existing VPC.